dessalines/essays/routines/routines.md

 ## Night

+### Face care

+Put moisturizer and retinol on your face before bed.
 ### Get water

 You'll need water when you wake up, so fill a bottle and put it next to your bed.